Month: October 2022

 High signal-to-noise means that we require fewer repeat measurements of signals to average out background signals.
 For example, in electron paramagnetic resonance (EPR) spectroscopy, a technique that uses microwaves to detect electron spins, the signal-to-noise ratios are proportional to where is the number of measurements.
 If we doubled the signal-to-noise ratios, this would result in 4x fewer scans.

-This advantage could be used for equipment like nuclear magnetic resonance (NMR) spectroscopy or magnetic resonance imaging (MRI) scanners used in hospitals.
-Currently, NHS patients can be expected to wait for more than 3 months for an MRI scan, therefore enabling faster scan times could significantly enhance their availability.
+This advantage could be used for equipment like nuclear magnetic resonance (NMR) spectroscopy or magnetic resonance imaging (MRI) scanners in hospitals.
+Currently, NHS patients can expect to wait for more than three months for an MRI scan, so enabling faster scan times could significantly enhance their availability.

 What are the next steps in your research?